If you handle payments through your contact centre, read on. Things have changed.

 Is there an easier way to take payments securely?

 Yes there is.

-Many contact centres have opted to use PCI-DSS compliant third-party solutions.
-Whilst the contact centre still needs to go through a PCI-DSS compliance assessment process, it is typically far less an ordeal and less expensive but allows the contact centre to still take payments in a secure and compliant manner.
+Many contact centres have opted to use PCI DSS-compliant third-party solutions.
+While the contact centre still needs to go through a PCI DSS compliance assessment process, it is typically far less an ordeal and less expensive but allows the contact centre to still take payments in a secure and compliant manner.

 Managing secure payments – the old way